Skip to main content

 Are OVC sessions RACE approved?

 No. The RACE application process would involve a review of all OVC sessions and cost several thousands of dollars for approval, which would have to be passed on to registrants.
-If you are licensed in a different state than Oregon, please check with your licensing board to see if credits from the 2024 OVC will be accepted in your state.
+If you are licensed in a different state than Oregon, please check with your licensing board to see if credits from the 2025 OVC will be accepted in your state.
 Note: WA and CA allow conferences hosted by veterinary medical associations to be accepted for CE credit.
-Again, please check with your licensing board about recorded credits, however, as those requirements may differ.
+Again, please check with your licensing board about recorded (online) credits, however, as those requirements may differ.

 Will I receive a CE certificate?